ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 Let's work an actual example before we formalise what we are doing.

-We will AES with a block and key size of 128 bits as our block cipher algorithm.
+Let's use AES as our block cipher algorithm with a block and key size of 128 bits or 16 bytes.

 - Let the shared key be `YELLOW SUBMARINE` which when represented as bytes is `[89, 69, 76, 76, 79, 87, 32, 83, 85, 66, 77, 65, 82, 73, 78, 69]`.
-Notice that the key is 16 bytes or 128 bits long.
+Notice that the key is 16 bytes.
 In real life, please make sure that your key is generated using a cryptographically secure random number generator.

 - Let for the sake of this example Initialisation Vector be `[48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48]`.
 Again in reality this should be generated using a cryptographically secure random number generator.